Book An Appointment

 With more serious issues, we would space out sessions more and more towards the end to allow you the security of seeing that you can move on with your life, independent of therapy (the ultimate goal!).

-All sessions are fully confidential with the following very rare exceptions:
+All sessions are fully confidential, with the following very rare exceptions:

-If you tell me that a child is being abused, whether at present or historically, I am obliged to report that to the authorities to protect the child.
+If you tell me that a child is being abused, I am obliged to report that to the authorities to protect the child.
 If you have serious intentions of killing someone, I must report that, and if you were imminently suicidal (absolutely determined to kill yourself), I would endeavour to prevent that happening.
 (Bear in mind that it is not unusual for clients to be somewhat suicidal, i.e, thinking you would be better off dead, and that degree of suicidal ideation is something that we work through in therapy).

 However, none of this will happen before we have a conversation about it first - there will be no surprises!